Asfaam/90602025_Churning_Customers/README.md

 ## Introduction

 Customer attrition is one of the biggest expenditures of any organization.
-Customer churn otherwise known as customer attrition or customer turnover is the percentage of customers that stopped using your company's product or service within a specified timeframe.
+Customer churn otherwise known as customer attrition or customer turnover is the percentage of customers that stopped using your company's product or service within a specified time frame.
 For instance, if you began the year with 500 customers but later ended with 480 customers, the percentage of customers that left would be 4%.
 If we could figure out why a customer leaves and when they leave with reasonable accuracy, it would immensely help the organization to strategize their retention initiatives manifold.

 ## Overview
 This project aims to predict customer churn in a fictional telecommunication use case using machine learning.
 The predictive model is based on a Multi-Layer Perceptron (MLP) trained on customer data to predict whether a customer is likely to terminate their service or not.

-Link to my model deploymnet video: [https://youtu.be/7sVhixurWCY]
+Link to my model deployment video: [https://youtu.be/7sVhixurWCY]

 ## Model Features